lsiepman/HackerRank/README.md

 # HackerRank
-My solutions to the HackRack Challenges
+My solutions to the HackerRank Challenges